 Being a student is tough.
 But studying and grades are just part of the picture.
-Another thing you’ll have to consider is your finances.
+In addition to balancing school and perhaps work, another thing you’ll have to consider is your finances.
 College is not free — even if you were lucky enough to get a full-ride scholarship.
 Luckily, we’re here to break down every aspect of finance for students so you can manage your money before, during, and after school.

 The importance of managing personal finance for students